Global Commercial Insurance Pricing Up 22% in Fourth Quarter

 - Composite pricing in the fourth quarter increased in all geographic regions for the ninth consecutive quarter.

-- All regions, except Latin America (9%), reported double-digit price increases, led by the UK (44%), Pacific (35%), US (17%) and Asia (11%).
+- All regions, except Latin America (9%), reported double-digit price increases, led by the UK (44%), Pacific (35%), and the US (17%).
 The rate of increase in the fourth quarter either declined or remained the same in all regions outside the UK and Pacific.